Sunset Song: Major themes

 The novel touches on several issues; the distinctive, not always positive character, of small rural communities in the North East of Scotland, the role of women, and the "peasant crisis" i.e. the coming of modernisation to traditional farming communities.
 The theme of the onset of modernisation and the end of old ways is explored using many symbols, for example, violent deaths of horses (supposed to represent old, traditional farming methods) and the appearance of motorised cars representing new technologies which brush the people of the land from the road.
 The author also has some political opinions reflected in the characters of Chae Strachan, the Socialist, and Long Rob, the pacifist, and he shows how they react to the coming of the war.
 The dilemma Chris faces over whether to continue her education or commit to a life in the land is also featured.
 The title of the novel is a direct reference to the theme of the sunset of the old ways and traditions.
-By some readings Chris is "Chris Caledonia", an allegorical figure for Scotland itself.
+By some readings Chris is "Chris Caledonia", an allegorical figure for Scotland.

 Literary significance and criticism

-When it was first published, some readers were shocked by its realistic treatment of sex and childbirth, and its sometimes negative portrayals of family life.
+When it was first published, some readers were shocked by its realistic treatment of sex and childbirth and its sometimes negative portrayals of family life.
 Some wondered if it had been written by a woman using a male pseudonym.
 The novel is written in an essentially artificial form of Scots intended to capture the colloquial speech of The Mearns peasants without being inaccessible to English speakers.
+Sunset Song has often been voted one of the greatest Scottish novels.
+In 2016, the book topped a BBC poll to find "Scotland's Favourite Book".
+The former First Minister of Scotland Nicola Sturgeon has named it as her favourite book.

 Film, TV and theatrical adaptations

-In 1971 it was adapted for television as Sunset Song.
+In 1971, the novel was adapted for television as Sunset Song, with Vivien Heilbron in the role of Chris Guthrie.

 There are also a number of adaptations for the stage.
-One of the best known is by Alastair Cording.
+The adaptation by Alastair Cording was produced by Aberdeen Performing Arts at His Majesty's Theatre under the direction of Kenny Ireland in 2008.
+It was staged again on the Edinburgh Festival Fringe in 2010.
+An adaptation by Morna Young was staged at Dundee Rep and the Lyceum Theatre, Edinburgh under the direction of Finn den Hertog, between April and June 2024.

 Jack Webster, the Scottish writer and journalist, wrote a play based on the novel and Lewis Grassic Gibbon's life which toured Scotland in 2008.
 The novel was also the inspiration for the Richard Thompson song "Poor Ditching Boy" on his 1972 album Henry the Human Fly.

 In 2015, English filmmaker Terence Davies and producer Bob Last released an adaptation of the book, titled Sunset Song, starring Agyness Deyn and Peter Mullan.